Chapter 23: Second Skirmish

 Harold sat down and Michael placed a breakfast in front of him and another before Rabbit who almost impaled his hand with a fork in her haste.
 It was indeed a feast that he and Rabbit ate with relish and not even the sound of Ibrahim sharpening his battle-axes and Bas maintaining her quiver and weapons could distract them from the task in hand.
 There was even some black tea which Shield insisted on pouring for him.

-Replete, he sat back to marvel at the fact that some in the kitchen had fought a savage hand-to-hand battle in Wealthorpe only yesterday while the others had been hunted for three days by Beorcraft.
+Replete, he sat back to marvel at the fact that some in the kitchen had fought a savage hand-to-hand battle in Wealthorpe only yesterday while the others had been hunted mercilessly by Beorcraft.
 He turned to Fern: “There must be other Brothers out there searching for us.
 As Surl said, we’ll probably have to fight our way into that village again before we can return to Milverburg.
 We need to use the boat if we can: I’d rather not leave it here.”

 Fern finished braiding her hair and put her arm around Surl’s shoulders.
 She closed her eyes and concentrated: “I cannot sense any Order search parties to the east.
 Maybe they’ve returned to the Great Abbey after losing Beorcraft.
 I honestly don’t know: my craft is not accurate over such large distances.”